remi-gerard/wol/README.md

 # wol

-This program allows users to wake up from home their computers in the office.
+This program allows users to wake up from home their computers in the office (using the Wake-on-LAN standard).
 The UI tells the users to wait 5 minutes and displays the procedure to make an RDP session.

 The content is written in french.